dustinguichet/dustinguichet/README.md

 ## I'm a Husband, Father of Two, Engineer!

-- 🌱 Growth: I’m currently Seeking Employments With Mentorship Opportunities, and learning: C#, .Net, Selenium.
+- 🌱 Growth: I’m currently Seeking Employments With Mentorship Opportunities, and learning more in depth React Native, and Firebase

 - 👯 Community: I’m looking to meet awesome people in the tech industry, and contribute to a non-profit

 - 🥅 2021 Goals: To complete the pokemon-like game im working on with HTML,CSS,JS

-- ⚡ Fun Facts: I have ADHD , and I'm left-handed!
+- ⚡ Fun Fact: I'm left-handed!

 ### 📫 How to reach me: